-Easy AdSense manages all aspects of AdSense: insert ads into posts and sidebar, and add a Google Search box.
-Easiest and most complete AdSense Plugin!
+Easy Plugin for AdSense manages all aspects of AdSense: insert ads into posts and sidebar, and add a Google Search box.
+Easiest and most complete AdSe

 What you have in AdSense is an ability to block ads from certain sites.
 For instance, if you don't like ads from my site "thulasidas.com", you can block them.
 What the pro version gives you is the ability to block ads to certain clients.
 That is, if you don't want visitors from certain IP addresses see your ads (because they may click on too many of them, getting your AdSense account banned, for instance), you can with my plugin.